Albert-is-an-undefined-variable/ANAMM/README.md

 - Re v2.2.1

 ### OPTIONAL (VERY RECOMMENDED)
 In order to be able to use the optimization algorithm, the user must download modeller package.
 MODELLER is a package that is used for homology or comparative modeling of protein three-dimensional structures.
-You have to perform the following steps:
+To download MODELLER using conda you have to do the following:

 ```
-function test() {
-  console.log("notice the blank line before this function?");
-}
+conda config --add channels salilab
+conda install modeller
 ```

 ## ALGORITHM